dansmyers/PredictiveModeling/Sprint-4-Generative_AI/README.md

 ### Illustration

 Imagine that your articles are going to run in a general interest magazine.
-Use an AI tool to create image that can accompany it.
+Use an AI tool to create image that can accompany each one.
 You can decide on the form and theme of the image, but the goal is to produce something of good quality that could plausibly appear in a real publication.

 I recommend two different tools: